david-millett/minecreeper/README.md

 *Minecreeper* is a browser-based minesweeper-style game with a horror twist!
 While the traditional game tasks players with avoiding mines and setting down flags in their places on the grid-based board, *Minecreeper* substitues mines for undead skeletons - and the flags for tombstones.

-Upon opening the game, players are met with a menu detailing the game's simple backstory and instructions on how to play.
+Upon opening the game, players are met with a menu detailing the game's backstory and instructions on how to play.
 Players click to reveal squares on the game's field, which is styled as a graveyard.
 Revealed squares display a number which represents how many skeletons can be found next to it.
-If a square with no adjacent skeletons is selected, the game will automatically reveal all adjacent squares using a flood fill function.
+If a square with no adjacent skeletons is clicked on, the game automatically reveals all adjacent squares using a flood fill function.

-The first click is set to always implement this flood fill function so that the player gets a good start and to make playing the game more fun.
-Players right-click to set down a tombstone to mark where they believe a skeleton is hiding.
-For me, especially when playing minesweeper on higher difficulties, I think having the ability to double click on a revealed square to reveal all nearby squares when you have set down the required number of tombstones makes the game much more fun and fast paced - so I am pleased to also include this feature in *Minecreeper*.
+The first click is set to always implement flood fill so that the player gets a good start.
+Players right-click to set down tombstones to mark where they believe skeletons are hiding.
+Especially when playing minesweeper on higher difficulties, I think having the ability to double click on a revealed square to reveal all nearby squares when you have set down the required number of tombstones makes the game much more fun and fast paced - so I am pleased to also include this feature in *Minecreeper*.

 Upon winning or losing the game, the player is greeted with an appropriate sound effect and visual changes to the 'sky' above the graveyard.